dangeles/dangeles.github.io/_posts/2022-05-21-ExploringTensorflow.md

 layout: post
 title: A toy Neural Network and an introduction to Tensorflow
 categories: ML
+author: David
+description: I wanted to take a dive into companion coding using ChatGPT, so I asked it to help me write a blog post on an introduction to ML methods in python, specifically, I wanted to build a Neural Network using tensorflow to analyze a toy dataset (I even let Chat pick the dataset!).
 ---

 I'm currently exploring ChatGPT and while I'm doing this, I am revisiting common ML concepts, and exploring libraries like the tensorflow library.